AiCure/open_dbm/CODE_OF_CONDUCT.md

 If OpenDBM team at AiCure receive any misconduct which voilates our values, then violations of this Code of Conduct may result in:
   * Disqualification from our upcoming Events and Conferences
-  * Being blocked from A [GitHub Organization](https://help.github.com/articles/blocking-a-user-from-your-organization/)
+  * Being blocked from a [GitHub Organization](https://help.github.com/articles/blocking-a-user-from-your-organization/)